-We are proud to announce that we now offer Grooming services Monday – Saturday!
-We have two very talented groomers on staff that are more than qualified to give your pet a fresh new look.
-Jen Wormhoudt, former owner of Diamonds in the Ruff grooming, has been with us now for almost two years and is very skilled in many different cuts for dogs and cats alike.
-She is available for appointments Tuesdays, Wednesdays, and Thursdays.
-Lindsey Sutherland, formerly employed by petsmart, recently joined our team with 9 years of dog grooming experience.
-She is available for appointments Mondays, Fridays, and Saturdays.
-Both groomers are very talented and keep their prices competitive with other groomers in the area.
+We have a very talented groomer on staff that is more than qualified to give your pet a fresh new look.
+Jen is very talented and keeps her prices competitive with other groomers in the area.
+Jen Wormhoudt, former owner of Diamonds in the Ruff grooming, has been with us now for almost four years and is very skilled in many different cuts for dogs and cats alike.
+Jen’s is available for appointments Tuesdays, Wednesdays, and Thursdays.

-Our groomers also offer add-ons to any groom!
+Our groomer also offers add-ons to any groom!
 Make the most out of your appointment!

 In addition to your pet’s regular spa treatment, they will be conditioned, have their nails dremeled, and will have their teeth brushed.
 The toothbrush will be sent home with you!